danielbibit/danielbibit.github.io/_posts/2023-03-10-keyboard-layers.md

 ---
 layout: post
-title: "My journey with mechanical keyboards and QMK"
+title: "Mechanical Keyboards and Keymaps: How to make something useful out of your hobby"
 comments: false
 description: ""
 keywords: "keyboards, electronics, linux"